Eddy960/Advanced-Microprocessor-System-Project/M5_KWS_Wheelchair/README.md

 4. The reason we set ARR to 1000 will represent PW as 1000%.
 Thus it will easier for us to alter the PW by simply writing X% to CCR1 Register.

-5. Figure below shows the clock tree and configurations:
+5. Figure 3 shows the clock tree and configurations:

 <p align="center"> <img width="1317" height="409" src="https://github.com/Eddy960/Advanced-Microprocessor-System-Project/blob/main/M5_KWS_Wheelchair/Pic/Clock%20Config.JPG"> </p>

-<p align="center"> Figure 2: Configuration of clock.
+<p align="center"> Figure 3: Configuration of clock.

-6. Figure below shows the
+6. Figure 4 shows the configuration for TIM2 and TIM5.

 <p align="center"> <img width="834" height="349" src="https://github.com/Eddy960/Advanced-Microprocessor-System-Project/blob/main/M5_KWS_Wheelchair/Pic/Mode%20%26%20Configuration-20210612T014717Z-001/TIM2%20configuration.PNG"> </p>

-<p align="center"> Figure 2: Configuration for TIM2/TIM5
+<p align="center"> Figure 4: Configuration for TIM2/TIM5

 ##### 4.4 Configuration of USART

 Universal Synchronous/Asynchronous Receiver/Transmitter (USART) which also known as serial communications interface (SCI) provides serial data communication from the serial port.
 The main difference of USART with UART is it provides the option of synchronous mode.
 In STM32 microcontroller, USART2 interface are available on PA2 and PA3.
 In this project, we are using the USART and PuTTy to monitoring the result of the KWS spotiing.
 In Part I, we only discuss on the set up of the USART and PuTTy.

-1. Set up the configuration for USART2 as shown in the figure below:
+1. Set up the configuration for USART2 as shown in the figure 5:

 - Set the baud rate to 115200/bits in order to get faster data transfer.
 - Set the word length to 8 bits

 <p align="center"> <img width="843" height="468" src="https://github.com/Eddy960/Advanced-Microprocessor-System-Project/blob/main/M5_KWS_Wheelchair/Pic/Mode%20%26%20Configuration-20210612T014717Z-001/USART%20configurations.PNG"> </p>

-<p align="center"> Configuration of USART in STM32CubeMx
+<p align="center"> Figure 5: Configuration of USART in STM32CubeMx

-2. Then, configure PuTTy as below:
+2. Then, configure PuTTy as Figure 6:

 <p align="center"> <img width="449" height="438" src="https://github.com/Eddy960/Advanced-Microprocessor-System-Project/blob/main/M5_KWS_Wheelchair/Pic/Mode%20%26%20Configuration-20210612T014717Z-001/PuTTy%20Configuration.PNG"> </p>

-<p align="center"> Configuration of PuTTy
+<p align="center"> Figure 6: Configuration of PuTTy

 ##### 4.5  Configuration of DMA

 DMA (Direct Memory Access) speed up the data transfer as the data is transfer between memory locations without the need for a CPU.

-1. Configure DMA as shown in the diagram
+1. Configure DMA as shown in the Figure 7:

 <p align="center"> <img width="449" height="438" src="https://github.com/Eddy960/Advanced-Microprocessor-System-Project/blob/main/M5_KWS_Wheelchair/Pic/Mode%20%26%20Configuration-20210612T014717Z-001/DMA.PNG"> </p>

-<p align="center"> Configuration of DMA
+<p align="center"> Figure 7: Configuration of DMA

 ##### 4.5  Configuration of I2S2

-1. Configure I2S2 as shown below:
+1. Configure I2S2 as Figure 8:

 - Set the transmission mode as Mode Master Receive.
 - Set Data and Frame Format to 32 bits data and 32 frame